 Google gives you 100GB of free Google Drive storage with every Chromebook purchase, though that only lasts for two years, after which you'll only have the standard 15GB of free space.

 The size of the screen isn't the only thing that matters.
 While we appreciate the bright, color-accurate panel in the$179 Samsung Chromebook 4, its 1366 x 768-pixel dimensions mean it's best for writing and reading.
 But if you want sharper images, video and graphics, spring for one with a full-HD display (1920 x 1080 pixels), such as the $359 Acer Chromebook R 13.

 Windows 10 has been built for touch screens, but you can get the same functionality in Chrome OS.
 You just have to know which one to get — and expect to pay about a $100 premium.
 The $280 Acer Chromebook R 11 can bend into a tablet, making use of its IPS touch-screen display.
 The HP Chromebook x2 has a detachable design, meaning you can remove the keyboard like you would on a Microsoft Surface and use the screen as a standalone tablet.

-The $449 Asus Chromebook Flip C302CA also has a touch screen, and it's one of the few to currently support Android apps, though others will gain that support later this year.
-If the prospect of using What's App, Super Mario Run and other apps on a Chromebook sounds like an option for you, make sure your next Chromebook includes a touch screen.
+The $487 Asus Chromebook Flip C434 also has a touchscreen and supports Android apps.
+If the prospect of using What's App, Super Mario Run and other apps on a Chromebook sounds like an option for you, make sure your next Chromebook includes a touchscreen.

-The Pixelbook offers one of the best displays we've seen in a Chromebook, with a QHD 2400x1600-pixel resolution and 421 nits of brightness.
+The Samsung Galaxy Chromebook offers one of the best displays we've seen in a Chromebook, with a 4K AMOLED panel that covers 224% of the sRGB color gamut and reaches 357 nits of brightness.